16132250/IS211_final_project/readme.txt

 I used Flask, BeautifulSoup, SQLite, csv, datetime, and a few html files accessed via python routes.

+1. Select choose file.
+A current google_transit.zip file is included in the repo.
-Please give the processing a minute or two to complete.
+2. Select upload.
+This processes the file.
+Please allow a minute or two to complete.
+3. Select Routes Data to see the list of routes that were processed.
+4. Select Show Trips by Route and Headsign to see how many trips were processed by headsign.